1968 Washington, D.C., riots: Looting and arson

 On the evening of Thursday, April 4, as word of King's assassination in Memphis, Tennessee spread, crowds began to gather at the intersection of 14th and U Streets.
 Stokely Carmichael, the militant civil and political rights activist who had parted with King in 1966 and had been removed as head of the Student Nonviolent Coordinating Committee in 1967, led members of the SNCC to stores in the neighborhood demanding that they close out of respect.
 Although polite at first, the crowd fell out of control and began breaking windows.
 Carmichael, who supported the riots, told rioters to "go home and get your guns."

 The disturbances began when a window was broken at the People's Drug Store at the intersection of 14th and U Streets, NW.
 An hour and half later, by 11 pm, window-smashing and looting spread throughout the area.
 Looting occurred generally where there was little police protection.
+Store windows were broken, and people who had been watching began rushing inside to steal whatever they could, including televisions, clothes, food, alcohol, hats, and shoes.
+Amid the disorder, one man died after severely cutting his neck and chest on the shattered glass of a store window.
 The local police department could not handle the disturbance, as one officer said, "This situation is out of control, we need help it's too much for us to handle."
 The civil disturbance unit was later activated, but by the time order was restored around 3 am, 200 stores had their windows broken and 150 stores were looted, most of them emptied.
 Black store owners wrote "Soul Brother" on their storefronts so that rioters would spare their stores.

 The looting and arson spread throughout DC by April 5 with 4 major areas containing much of the violence, the first being the downtown area where many department stores were looted which was bounded by H Street NW in the north, F Street NW in the south, 15th Street NW in the west, and 7th Street NW in the east.
+The 7th Street corridor in Shaw experienced the most significant destruction; nearly 80% of its businesses were affected, accounting for half of the total residential damage across Washington, D.C.
 The second area hit was along 7th Street NW from K to P Streets, which was where much of the fires took place and drained much police manpower.
 The third area hit was an over 2-mile long strip along 14th Street from downtown F Street NW to Park Rd, halfway to the border with Maryland.
 Another area of looting and arson was the area across the Anacostia River in Southeast DC, where 2 deaths took place.

 The District of Columbia Fire and Emergency Medical Services Department reported 1,180 fires between March 30 and April 14, 1968, as arsonists set buildings ablaze.